 The CIH certificate program provides an educational foundation in the broad use of complementary and integrative practices.
 Through coursework, learners explore and evaluate the most common forms of CIH, study the history and cultural applications of CIH practices, examine evidence-based and ethical use of CIH, and critically evaluate CIH information and research.
 Completion of the CIH certificate provides basic scientific knowledge and skills to critically evaluate the current and future use of integrative health, wellness, and fitness practices.

 Note: Students must declare their intent to pursue this academic certificate.
 Professional advisors provide information and guidance to help students make informed educational decisions.
 Students are encouraged to meet with an advisor at least once each semester.
-To schedule an advising appointment, call the Office of Student Affairs appointment line at (414) 229-2758.

 To earn the academic certificate, a minimum GPA of 2.5 is required in the 15 credits.

 |BMS 260||Introduction to Complementary and Integrative Health Approaches 1||3|

 |KIN 365||Health Aspects of Mind and Body Practices 1||3|